RichardFedak/project/backend/README.md

 ### checkHighTemperatureOnDevice1()
 *This function is only for demonstration and can me modified for your needs.*
 This function checks the average temperature value for the first device in the `devices` array.
-If the average temperature exceeds 50, an alert message is sent to the "arduinoalert" topic.
+If the average temperature exceeds 50, an alert message is sent to the "arduinoalert" topic (OPTIONAL - also to the "alert" topic).
 You can uncomment the appropriate lines to send an email alert.

 ### publish(message, topicName)